 How much heat can curtains help retain?

 By extension, heavier curtains are better at preventing heat exchange between the cold air around the window and the warm air in the rest of the room.
 The thicker the curtains, generally speaking, the more effective they are as an insulator.
-The best insulating curtains come with a lining attached to the rear, which is designed to limit airflow and noise transfer.
+The best insulating curtains come with a lining attached to the rear, which is designed to increase insulation as well as limit airflow and noise transfer.
 You might even consider a second pair of curtains, designed for exactly this purpose, which hang just behind the first pair.